 To ensure the fullest possible recovery – both physically and financially – an experienced personal injury and disability lawyer won’t be deterred by attempts at denying a claim.
 In fact, they’ll expect it and be prepared to use it to their client’s advantage.

 Fortunately, fees for personal injury claims are normally paid on a “contingency” basis, where attorney costs are taken from a successful settlement or court order.
 Personal injury attorneys also usually provide free consultations to learn about your case and provide an estimate of what it’s worth and what’s required to strengthen and pursue it.

-If you’d like to book a consultation with a highly experienced Iowa law firm with a long track record of success, call us at 515-444-4000 or reach out to the experienced attorneys at Mueller, Schmidt, Mulholland & Cooling (MSM&C).
+If you’d like to book a consultation with a highly experienced Iowa law firm with a long track record of success, call us at 515-444-4000 or reach out to the experienced des moines car accident attorney at Mueller, Schmidt, Mulholland & Cooling (MSM&C).